xlegend1024/azlab-ai-ops/README.md

 Do you have a Resource Group with Owner role?

+Do you have a Service Principal as contributor in your __subscription__?
-Do you have a Service Principal as contributor in the Resource Group that you're assigned as Owner?
+> ~~Do you have a Service Principal as contributor in the Resource Group that you're assigned as Owner?~~

 Do you know the Service Pricipal Application ID?